The-Standard-Organization/STX.EFxceptions.Core/README.md

 # STX.EFxceptions.Core

 ## Introduction
-We have designed and developed this library as a abstract base wrapper around the existing EntityFramework DbContext implementation to provide the following values:
+We have designed and developed this library as an abstract base wrapper around the existing EntityFramework DbContext implementation to provide the following values:

-1. Meaningful exceptions for error codes.
+1. Meaningful exceptions for error codes
 2. Simplified integrations
-3. Test-friendly implementation.
+3. Test-friendly implementation

 This solution consists of the following core projects:

-- A ***STX.EFxceptions.Interfaces*** : Standardized .NET library that provides interfaces for the core components to capture exceptions thrown by EntityFramework and converts them into meaningful exceptions.
+- A ***STX.EFxceptions.Abstractions*** : Standardized .NET library that provides interfaces for the core components to capture exceptions thrown by EntityFramework and converts them into meaningful exceptions.
 - A ***STX.EFxceptions.Core*** : Standardized .NET library that provides an abstract DBContext to capture exceptions thrown by EntityFramework and converts them into meaningful exceptions.
 - A ***STX.EFxceptions.Identity.Core*** : Standardized .NET library that provides an abstract DBContext that implements AspNetCore.Identity to captures exceptions thrown by EntityFramework and converts them into meaningful exceptions.